SmartTraceIO/visfresh-web/Visfresh-WEB/docs/RestService.md

 {
   "user": ${userObject},
   "password": "newpassword",
-  "company": 1529 //company can be null, the company of current logged in user will used in this case.
+  "company": 1529, //company can be null, the company of current logged in user will used in this case.
-                  //not null company can be used only by GlobalAdministrator }
+                  //not null company can be used only by GlobalAdministrator "resetOnLogin": true  //whether or not should user reset password on first login.
+}
 ```
 [(see)](#markdown-header-user)